Aeroluna/LunaCoopMod/README.md

 - Restored missing beam effect on Ascendant's Psionic Orb.
 - Added a visual effect to Mothership's Mass Teleport ability.
 - Changed Mothership Mass Teleport ability to teleport to the unit's current location instead of its location when the ability was cast.
+- Fixed a bug where Alarak's Destruction Wave model would not face the direction it was cast in.

 yeah.